globalfoodbook/nutrition-label-chrome/README.md

 Our motivation for releasing this extension is based on a forum discussion on the food-cook theme site and we felt that we already had some code that could serve as a basis for others to benefit and possibly improve on.

-## Installation

-1. Upload /nutrition-facts-label to the /wp-content/extensions directory
-2. Activate the extension through the extensions menu in WordPress

 ## Frequently Asked Questions

 ### How do I use this Nutrition Label ?